-There are five different routes to follow on board the trams, the most famous being that travelled by the Nostalgic Tram Nº 28, the most photogenic of them all.
+There are five different routes to follow onboard the trams, the most famous being that traveled by the Nostalgic Tram Nº 28, the most photogenic of them all.

 Tram Nº 15 is the busiest carriage since it connects the city centre with the southwesternmost district - Belem - where many of the city's monuments are located.
 Taking a ride on this route is not so much of an authentic experience since the tram has been recently renovated and is always packed.

 A single ride on a tram will cost you 3 euros.
 The prices for occasional journeys are to be found here.
 There are different options, tariffs, and discounts for frequent travelers too.
 Find the best fares through the public transport provider Carris.

 Buses are an essential part of Lisbon’s public transport system.
 Taking a bus is an affordable and convenient way to travel from the airport to the city or whizz off to catch a flight for the price of approximately 4 euros.
 Any city destination is reachable with the bus services and once you get your Lisboa VIVA card you are set to get about like a local.